-Figure 12 shows the sources of historical tsunami events listed in the Integrated Tsunami Database for the Pacific and the Eastern Indian Ocean1.
-A number of tsunamis have been generated in the South Pacific Sea Level and Climate Monitoring Project region.
+Figure 15 shows the sources of historical tsunami events listed in the Integrated Tsunami Database for the Pacific and the Eastern Indian Ocean1.
+This shows that a number of tsunamis have been generated in the South Pacific Sea Level and Climate Monitoring Project region.
 The SEAFRAME tide gauge network provides important real time tsunami monitoring capability in the region and contributes toward the tsunami warning system for the Pacific Ocean.

-Figure 12.
+Figure 15.
 Historical Tsunami Events in the Pacific and Eastern Indian Ocean.
 Circle size indicates earthquake magnitude and colour indicates tsunami